-Local artists display their work inside clustered local businesses and theaters, allowing visitors to stroll by for a look, free of charge.
+Local artists display their work inside local businesses and theaters, allowing visitors to stroll by for a look, free of charge.
 Visitors can appreciate the art, check out the business and often meet a small business owner or two.

 Art walks are so much more than the art too.
-Venues often offer demonstrations by local artists, live music and performances and a range of free refreshments.
+Venues often offer demonstrations by the local artists along with live music, performances and a range of free refreshments.

 Downtown Art Walk